letaprodoit/lapdi-the-bug-genie-for-cscart/README.md

-The Bug Genie for CS-Cart (CS-Cart Addon) 1.0
+The Bug Genie for CS-Cart
 -------
 The Bug Genie for CS-Cart is an addon integration with The Bug Genie project management and issue tracking software.
 Excellent for CS-Cart installations that sell software and wish to